Adi112401/Treasure-Island-Ebook-Project/TIMainText.md

 Over on the back the same hand had written this further information:

-> Tall tree, Spy-glass shoulder, bearing a point to the N. of N.N.E.
+<blockquote class="letter">Tall tree, Spy-glass shoulder, bearing a point to the N. of N.N.E.<br/>
-> Skeleton Island E.S.E. and by E.
+> Skeleton Island E.S.E. and by E.<br/>
-> Ten feet.
+> Ten feet.<br/>
-> The bar silver is in the north cache; you can find it by the trend of the east hummock, ten fathoms south of the black crag with the face on it.
+> The bar silver is in the north cache; you can find it by the trend of the east hummock, ten fathoms south of the black crag with the face on it.<br/>
-> The arms are easy found, in the sand-hill, N. point of north inlet cape, bearing E. and a quarter N.
+> The arms are easy found, in the sand-hill, N. point of north inlet cape, bearing E. and a quarter N.<br/>
-> *J.F.*
+> *J.F.*</blockquote>

 That was all; but brief as it was, and to me incomprehensible, it filled the squire and Dr. Livesey with delight.